Charles Ayrout

-Charles Habib Ayrout (شارل حبيب عيروط) (1905 Cairo, Egypt – 1961 Cairo, Egypt) was an architect practising in Cairo and is considered one of that city's 'pioneer' generation, as well as a Belle Epoque/Art Déco (1920–1940) architect for his landmark buildings and villas,. and was one of the most active builders in its Heliopolis district.
+Charles Habib Ayrout (1905–1961) was an Egyptian architect who is considered one of Cairo's '"pioneer" architects.
+He is noted for his Belle Epoque/Art Déco (1920–1940) landmark buildings and villas, and was one of the most active builders in the Heliopolis district from 1925 to 1950.
 He summarised his approach in 1932 as to “bring to Heliopolis the principles of modern architecture, but not of avantgarde architecture."

-Family

-His father, Habib Ayrout, was an Egyptian architect and contractor, born into a family originally from Aleppo, Syria.
-After being educated in Paris as an engineer-architect, Habib Ayrout participated in the planning and construction of Heliopolis.
+Ayrout was the eldest son of Habib Ayrout, the Egyptian architect who was on the original Heliopolis team that built the suburb beginning in 1906.

 Charles Ayrout had two brothers, the Jesuit priest Henry Habib Ayrout and Max Ayrout, who was also an architect practicing in Cairo.
+When Charles and his brother became qualified as architects, both joined their father's firm c 1925.
+Because the three architects worked together from 1925 to c 1955, there remains considerable confusion about who designed which buildings.

 Style

-Ayrout was part of a movement of French educated Syrian-Lebanese Egyptian architects, who were strongly influenced by the French 'modern classicism' of Michel Poux-Spitz and Pol Abraham.
-This movement also included Antonine Selim Nahas and Raymond Antonious.
-However, he stressed on learning the principles of Modrnist architecture, and reapplying them in Egypt as opposed to copying them.
+Ayrout was part of a movement of French educated Egyptian architects, who were strongly influenced by the French 'modern classicism' of Michel Roux-Spitz and Pol Abraham.
+However, he stressed the importance of learning the principles of Modern architecture, and reapplying them in Egypt, as opposed to copying them.